Dog Bite Attorneys

 Marauding Dog – Duty of Owner to Kill

 Strict Liability for Dog Bites

 When is a Dog Owner Liable for a Bite?

 Dog Bite Law If a Dog Was Provoked by the Victim

 The attorneys at Parke Gordon Law Firm in Spokane have a goal to exceed the expectations of every client by getting them more money, faster.
 Our lawyers and staff strive to provide top-notch professional and legal services.
 In fact, we believe every client deserves a fair settlement, not just big insurance companies with deep pockets.
 Read what our personal injury clients have to say about us on our Client Reviews page.

-Contact a Dog Bite Lawyer in Spokane Today
+Contact a Dog Bite Lawyer in Spokane, WA Today

 Call a Spokane attorney for a dog attack if you’ve been injured.
 Parke Gordon Law Firm offers a free consultation.
 Take this opportunity to speak to an experienced dog bite attorney from our law firm about your dog bite case over the phone or in person.
 We can usually tell you over the phone if you have a good case.
 Our attorneys will fight for you or your child to get fair compensation from a negligent dog owner.
 You pay nothing until your case settles.